diazamaliana/diazamaliana/README.md

    * Completed 54 hours of GenerasiGIGIH Frontend Engineering Classes with Gojek Engineers.
    * Assigned to do an internship at Photon Indonesia.
 1. [Photon Indonesia](https://www.photon.com/) | Sept - Dec 2021
-   * Learned Angular in 2 weeks for project development.
    * Built an internal project called Hiring Scheduler using Angular, Typescript, SCSS, also added unit tests using Karma and checked code coverage using SonarQube (80% more pass).
    * Wrote a widget specification front-end development requirement for project documentation.